Should I Use a Solenoid Valve or Electric Ball Valve On My Sprayer?

 The Bottomline

 Electronic ball valves are better for use on sprayers than solenoid valves.
-The cost of ball valves is more but you will be happier in the long run.
+Although solenoid valve technology has advanced to offer a more reliable option, ball valve motors do not suffer from burning out due to the constant electrical current during use.
+The cost of ball valves is more but they last much longer.
+If downtime costs you money they will pay for themselves and you will be happier in the long run.

 I have more than a decade of experience using, building, studying, and testing sprayers in several applications.
 With the knowledge I have gained I want to provide straight forward and detailed answers for DIY homeowners, farmers, and commercial turf and tree care pros.